jameshfisher/jameshfisher.com/_posts/2017-04-29-macos-webcam-hello-world.md

 ---
-title: "How to write a webcam app in Swift on macOS"
+title: How to write a webcam app in Swift on macOS
+tags: []
 ---

 Here we set up a panel which displays the device webcam.